Find • portrait collection • Results 4,321 to 4,350 of 10,681

 W.H.
 Bagot

-W. H. Bagot recieving an Italian Award.
+W. H. Bagot receiving an Italian Award.

 John Stokes Bagshaw